mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 }
 ```

-***Note that, our explicit free list might have memory leak issue, I will figure it out later if I have time.***
+***Note that: our explicit free list might have memory leak issue, I will figure it out later if I have time.***

 #### Compile explicit free list